Academic Programs / Tourism & Hospitality

 Please see Undergraduate Academic Policies in this Bulletin.
 Students are responsible for complying with all university-wide academic policies that apply to their individual academic status.
 Additional and unique policies, or exceptions for the School of Tourism and Hospitality Management, appear below.

-All advising issues regarding academic policies and regulations should be directed to the School of Tourism and Hospitality Management's Advising Center located in 1700 N. Broad Street, Suite 316.
+All advising issues regarding academic policies and regulations should be directed to the School of Tourism and Hospitality Management's Office of Student Services in 108 Speakman Hall, 1810 North 13th Street.

 Program Performance - Students not in good standing are subject to collegial warning and/or probation, or they may be academically dismissed and will be so notified by the Senior Vice Provost for Undergraduate Studies.

 Transfer between Colleges within the University - Students may initiate transfer to the School of Tourism and Hospitality Management from another school or college of the university if they are in academic good standing, holding a minimum cumulative GPA of 2.0.

 The IUT (Intra-University Transfer) form can be picked up at any advising center or dean's office.
 Students wishing to transfer into the School of Tourism and Hospitality Management should schedule an interview with the Office of Student Services to discuss the school's criteria.
 The IUT form is submitted for consideration during the interview.
 The student will then be notified of the decision by the Office of Student Services.

 Each fall and spring semester, those undergraduates who have met the credit hour and academic criteria for their school or college are placed on the Dean's List.
 See the Dean's List policy for specific GPA and credit-hour requirements.